Ivana Trump: Personal life

-Security Inquiries
+Security inquiries

-FBI Inquiry

-On February 14, 1989, Federal Bureau of Investigation (FBI) headquarters in Washington, D.C., recommended a preliminary inquiry into Trump's connections to Czechoslovakia based on information from a confidential source.
-The inquiry was initiated by the FBI New York Field Office the following week, and is reported to have spanned at least two years.
-In March 2023 it was revealed that Ivana had been investigated by the FBI's counterintelligence division into allegations connected to her native Czechoslovakia.
+On February 14, 1989, Federal Bureau of Investigation (FBI) headquarters in Washington, DC, recommended a preliminary inquiry into Ivana's connections to Czechoslovakia based on information from a confidential source.
+The inquiry was initiated by the FBI New York Field Office the following week and is reported to have spanned at least two years.
+In March 2023, it was revealed that Ivana had been investigated by the FBI's counterintelligence division into allegations connected to her native Czechoslovakia.

-Czechoslovakian secret police

-The StB spied on Ivana, in the 1970s and 1980s when she visited her father, Miloš Zelníček.
+The StB spied on Ivana in the 1970s and 1980s when she visited her father, Miloš Zelníček.

 Death

 On July 14, 2022, Ivana died at age 73 of blunt impact injuries to the torso after falling down steep spiraling stairs at her home on the Upper East Side of Manhattan.
-Her ex-husband, Donald Trump, and their three children, alongside a number of politicians and celebrities, posted condolences on social media.
+Her ex-husband, Donald Trump, and their three children, along with a number of politicians and celebrities, posted condolences on social media.
 Her funeral was held on July 20 at the Church of St. Vincent Ferrer, a Catholic church near her home.
 Ivana is buried at the Trump National Golf Club Bedminster in Bedminster, New Jersey.

 Ivana left behind an estate worth $34 million.
 The majority of her assets were willed equally to Donald Jr., Ivanka, and Eric.
 Other beneficiaries include personal friend Evelyne Galet and the family's former nanny, Dorothy Curry.